HOSTED-POWER/docs-turbostack-app/Technologies/CMS & Frameworks/NodeJS/referenceguide.md

 | `~/app/logs`          | Application log files (if configured). |
 | `~/nginx`             | Custom Nginx configuration including reverse proxy configuration. |

-> Your application is typically served behind Nginx as a reverse proxy, which handles SSL termination and forwards traffic to your Node.js process.
+> Your application is typically served behind Nginx as a reverse proxy, which handles SSL termination and forwards traffic to your Node.js application.

 ---